teggle-io/teggle-contract-research/README.md

 # Secret Contracts Starter Pack

+David: This is a scratchpad project for testing out ideas.

 This is a template to build secret contracts in Rust to run in [Secret Network](https://github.com/enigmampc/SecretNetwork).
 To understand the framework better, please read the overview in the